Portfolio Manager Nick Schommer explores the transformation taking place in energy as utilities invest for the future.

 Technology drives growth and efficiency

 Utilities are beginning a capital investment cycle that will be measured in decades, not years, as electricity becomes the world’s primary energy currency.
 A long runway of capital expenditure should allow utilities to grow their rate bases, a measure of assets that determines potential revenue.
-The capital investment cycle will focus on both the improvement and extension of electrical grids, including a shift towards more renewable energy generation.
-Aging infrastructure is being upgraded for safety and security, and grids are being ‘hardened’ to reduce the impact of storms and natural disasters.
+The capital investment cycle will focus on both the improvement and extension of electrical grids, including a shift toward more renewable energy generation.
+Ageing infrastructure is being upgraded for safety and security, and grids are being ‘hardened’ to reduce the impact of storms and natural disasters.

-Technology will play an important role in utilities’ operating efficiency as well as the physical build-out.
+Technology will play an important role in utilities’ operating efficiency as well as the physical buildout.
 Digital applications should drive down operating and maintenance (O&M) costs by improving energy management and production forecasts, optimising supply chains and workforce productivity and enabling predictive grid maintenance, among other things.
 Technology can similarly aid in the efficient design and construction of new grids and generation plants.
 Utilities are also employing security technology to protect their ecosystems from cyberattack.
 Companies able to leverage technology should stand to benefit from cost savings and improved reliability and quality of their networks.

 Consumers benefit, too